MarsIfeanyi/Flixia-App-Landing-page2/README.md

-# Flixia App Landing Page
+# Flixia App Landing Page Version 2

 This is the Version two of flixia App landing page, built using HTML, CSS and Bootstrap